 What can only be described as an Aladdin's Cave of wonders, Peggi Browne Interiors is a hidden gem full of stunning collections of furniture, mirrors, home accessories, candles and loads more.
 With new deliveries arriving in-store each week every visit to Peggi Browne Interiors will introduce you to gorgeous new products.
 The amazing team offers a one to one service in order to help you find the perfect piece of furniture for your home.

 With a focus on giving new life to vintage items, Athenry Antiques has a beautiful array of unique antique furniture and collectables that would be a gorgeous addition to any home.
-All of their valuable pieces are available for viewing and purchasing on their online store.
+All of their valuable pieces are also available for viewing and purchasing on their online store.
 You could spend hours examining all their fascinating antiques available in their store, never knowing what treasure you’ll discover amongst their vast collection of one-of-a-kind items.

 Whether you are on the hunt for a new outfit or looking to find someone the perfect gift Elegance Boutique is the place to go.
 From a lovely floral dress to the more casual leisure wear the team at Elegance Boutique has something to suit every occasion.
 With new pieces being added to their collection each week, you are sure to find a brand new outfit to add to your wardrobe.